Goldie: Music

 In 2002, Price said that he had been working for three years on a film called Sine Tempus, described as a coming-of-age story of a young paintbrush artist.
 In 2006, he announced the soundtrack as his new album.
 The album was released via the Metalheadz website in 2008, but the film has not been released.

-Price is known for his work as the leader of Rufige Kru.
-The group has no fixed members and has included drum and bass producers such as Technical Itch, Heist, Cujo, Agzilla Da Ice, Danny J, Doc Scott and Rob Playford.
+His Rufige Kru project has enlisted a number of producers and engineers to work in collaboration with over time.
+These have included Mark Rutherford, Rob Playford, Technical Itch, Heist, Cujo, Danny J, Doc Scott and Agzilla da Ice.

 March 2013 saw the release of The Alchemist: The Best of Goldie 1992–2012, featuring prominent tracks from throughout Price's musical career.
 A subsequent compilation, the three-CD Masterpiece set released by Ministry of Sound in 2014, brought together tracks that influenced him (Soul II Soul's "Back To Life", Roy Ayers' "Everybody Loves The Sunshine") with cuts that soundtracked his entry into the rave scene and key moments from the drum'n'bass scene.

 In 2017, the Goldie album The Journey Man was released, which Price described as his "magnum opus" and "the most important thing that I've ever made."

 In 2020, Goldie launched his new record label, Fallen Tree 1Hundred.

 A 25th anniversary edition of Timeless was released by London Records the following year.
 The new release included a triple gold vinyl version and a compact disc version.
-The release brought the number of versions of the iconic drum'n'bass album (including reissues and global pressings) to 44.

-Acting

-Price has appeared in Guy Ritchie's Snatch and several other films, most notably the James Bond film, The World Is Not Enough.
-He also played gangster Angel Hudson in the British soap opera EastEnders (2001–2002).
-Price starred in Everybody Loves Sunshine (1999) (aka B.U.S.T.E.D. – United States title) with David Bowie.